Aptiv: History

 A group of private investors purchased Delphi's core assets to create a new Delphi Corporation in October 2009.
-Some of its non-core steering operations sold to General Motors Company, the successor to the bankrupt Motors Liquidation Company that was formerly General Motors Corporation.
+Some of its non-core steering operations were sold to General Motors Company, the successor to the bankrupt Motors Liquidation Company that was formerly General Motors Corporation.
 The stock was cancelled.
 The old Delphi Corporation was renamed DPH Holdings Corporation.
-The new Delphi incorporated in the United Kingdom.
+The new Delphi was incorporated in the United Kingdom.

 Delphi sold its Thermal Business unit to Mahle-Behr GmbH in July 2015.
-Together, the Mahle-Behr and Delphi Thermal merger represented the second largest supplier of automotive thermal management systems including interior HVAC components, under-hood powertrain cooling and compressors.
-The company announced improvements to self driving technology under development in December 2015.
-In the same month Delphi bought HellermannTyton for $1.7 billion.
+Together, the Mahle-Behr and Delphi Thermal merger represented the second-largest supplier of automotive thermal management systems including interior HVAC components, under-hood powertrain cooling and compressors.
+The company announced improvements to self-driving technology under development in December 2015.
+In the same month, Delphi bought HellermannTyton for $1.7 billion.

-Delphi entered into a partnership agreement with Carbon in June 2016 to allow use of Carbon's Continuous Liquid Interface Production technology and printers.
+Delphi entered into a partnership agreement with Carbon in June 2016 to allow the use of Carbon's Continuous Liquid Interface Production technology and printers.
 The company then bought the self-driving startup NuTonomy for $450 million in October 2017.

 The company divested its powertrain division and aftermarket related businesses (now Borg Warner's Delphi Technologies division) in December 2017 and changed its name to Aptiv PLC.
 In August 2019, Aptiv and Hyundai Motor Group announced plans to establish a $4 billion autonomous driving joint venture in which the firms would each have a 50% stake.
 The companies said the joint venture, which would have its headquarters in Boston, would focus on advancing the “design, development and commercialization of SAE Level 4 and 5 autonomous technologies.”
 The joint venture deal was completed in March 2020 and was named Motional in August 2020.

 In January 2021, Aptiv revealed a new platform for automated driving that can be applied on various vehicles and that carmakers can upgrade wirelessly.

 On 11 January 2022, Aptiv announced that they had acquired Wind River Systems, a company known for its development of real-time operating systems.

+The company, which had relocated its headquarters from the United Kingdom to Ireland in 2018, reportedly "[left] Ireland for Switzerland over tax" in early 2025.